mattermost/docs/source/process/training.rst

 Product Training and Q&A Session
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 These are our product training sessions for the Sales and Customer Success teams, along with QA, focused on frequently asked product areas.
-They include a functional and technical training session targeted as specific audiences.
+They include a functional and technical training session targeted for specific audiences.

 Attendees: